Analysts Set Limoneira (NASDAQ:LMNR) PT at $18.20

-Shares of Limoneira (NASDAQ:LMNR) have been given a consensus recommendation of “Buy” by the nine brokerages that are currently covering the stock, Marketbeat.com reports.
-Two equities research analysts have rated the stock with a hold recommendation and five have issued a buy recommendation on the company.
-The average 12 month target price among analysts that have updated their coverage on the stock in the last year is $18.20.
+Limoneira (NASDAQ:LMNR) has earned an average rating of “Buy” from the nine research firms that are currently covering the company, MarketBeat.com reports.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating on the company.
+The average 12 month price target among brokerages that have updated their coverage on the stock in the last year is $18.20.

-Several equities analysts have weighed in on LMNR shares.
-TheStreet upgraded shares of Limoneira from a “d+” rating to a “c-” rating in a report on Tuesday.
-Zacks Investment Research upgraded shares of Limoneira from a “sell” rating to a “hold” rating in a report on Friday, September 11th.
-Stifel Nicolaus reduced their target price on shares of Limoneira from $21.00 to $20.00 and set a “buy” rating on the stock in a report on Wednesday, June 10th.
-BidaskClub raised shares of Limoneira from a “hold” rating to a “buy” rating in a research report on Friday, September 11th.
-Finally, National Securities reissued a “buy” rating and issued a $20.00 price objective on shares of Limoneira in a research report on Thursday, September 10th.
+Several research firms have commented on LMNR.
+Zacks Investment Research raised shares of Limoneira from a “sell” rating to a “hold” rating in a report on Friday, September 11th.
+Stifel Nicolaus reduced their price target on shares of Limoneira from $21.00 to $20.00 and set a “buy” rating for the company in a report on Wednesday, June 10th.
+National Securities reiterated a “buy” rating and set a $20.00 target price on shares of Limoneira in a research report on Thursday, September 10th.
+BidaskClub raised shares of Limoneira from a “hold” rating to a “buy” rating in a research note on Friday, September 11th.
+Finally, TheStreet raised shares of Limoneira from a “d+” rating to a “c-” rating in a research note on Tuesday, September 15th.

-In related news, CFO Mark Palamountain sold 2,763 shares of the stock in a transaction on Monday, September 14th.
-The shares were sold at an average price of $15.79, for a total value of $43,627.77.
-Following the transaction, the chief financial officer now directly owns 60,740 shares of the company’s stock, valued at approximately $959,084.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Company insiders own 3.90% of the company’s stock.
+In related news, CFO Mark Palamountain sold 2,763 shares of Limoneira stock in a transaction that occurred on Monday, September 14th.
+The shares were sold at an average price of $15.79, for a total transaction of $43,627.77.
+Following the transaction, the chief financial officer now owns 60,740 shares of the company’s stock, valued at approximately $959,084.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+3.90% of the stock is owned by company insiders.

-Limoneira (NASDAQ:LMNR) last announced its quarterly earnings data on Wednesday, September 9th.
-The company reported $0.10 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.09 by $0.01.
+Limoneira (NASDAQ:LMNR) last posted its earnings results on Wednesday, September 9th.
+The company reported $0.10 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.09 by $0.01.
 Limoneira had a negative net margin of 7.05% and a negative return on equity of 4.17%.
-Research analysts anticipate that Limoneira will post -0.44 EPS for the current fiscal year.
+Analysts anticipate that Limoneira will post -0.44 earnings per share for the current year.

 Limoneira Company Profile